Leo Pinto: Career

 Pinto, as a professional played his first matches in the Aga Khan Tournament with the Byculla Rovers club, at a young age.
 As a student of the St. Xavier's College, Mumbai, he represented the college in inter-collegiate tournaments along with his future colleagues in Indian senior national team, Owen Ferreira, Willie Fernandes and Owen Pinto.
 At the club level, he also played for Lusitanians Hockey Club and the Tata Sports Club.
-For the latter club, he played for 27 years in a row and his career in club hockey lasted for 35 years.
+For the latter club, he played for 27 consecutive seasons and his career in club hockey lasted for 35 years.

 Playing for the Indian senior team, Pinto was to make his debut in Olympic Games, at the 1936 Olympics in Berlin.
 But, a serious concussion sustained at one of the final trial matches ruled him out of the Games.
 However, he made his debut at the 1948 Olympics in London, with the team winning the gold medal.
 He played in three of India's five matches at the Games and conceded just one goal.
-In the final against Great Britain, he scored India's last and final goal in a penalty, thus having the distinction of one of the very few goalkeepers to score a goal.